Login

 4. Communication biases and interpretative problems;

-5. Communication and decision processes;
+5. Communication and decision making processes;

 6. Communication and conflict management;